alexa-js/alexa-app/README.md

 ### AudioPlayer Event Request

 Define the handler for multiple events using multiple calls to `audioPlayer()`.
 You can define only one handler per event.
-Event handlers that don't return an immediate response (because they do some asynchronous operation) must return false (**deprecated**) or a Promise.
+Event handlers that don't return an immediate response (because they do some asynchronous operation) must return a Promise.

 You can define handlers for the following events: